 The decision to allow a harmful pesticide to be used, albeit on a temporary basis, is symptomatic of a wider failure to invest in the support farmers need to reduce reliance on chemicals and pursue nature-friendly farming practices.
 It’s widely recognised that healthy functioning ecosystems are essential to food production and that future food production could be undermined by damage to biodiversity.

-The government is currently rewriting its National Action Plan for the sustainable use of pesticides.
-The draft plan commits to setting targets to reduce the harm from pesticides, but is weak on how it will support farmers to adopt non-chemical farming practices.
-It’s essential that the government sets out ambitious targets that cut the use and impacts of pesticides and help farmers get off the chemical treadmill.
+As well as caving in to the pesticides lobby, the government also has a weak plan for reducing the use of pesticides in general.
+The National Action Plan for the Sustainable Use of Pesticides does commit to setting targets to reduce the harm from pesticides, but the plan is weak on how it'll support farmers to adopt non-chemical farming practices.
+The government must scrap this weak plan and make the new one fit for purpose, starting with ambitious targets that cut the use and impacts of pesticides and help farmers get off the chemical treadmill.

-We’re also campaigning for a strong National Action Plan that includes ambitious targets to reduce the use and impacts of pesticides, a commitment not to bring banned bee-harming chemicals back into use, and much better support to help farmers adopt nature-friendly methods of farming.
+We’re also calling for a strong National Action Plan for the Sustainable Use of Pesticides that includes ambitious targets to reduce the use and impacts of pesticides, a commitment not to bring banned bee-harming chemicals back into use, and much better support to help farmers adopt nature-friendly methods of farming.

 Insight